aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Your resemblance to a muppet will prevent the world from taking you seriously.
+> 🥠 It is a good day to have a good day.

-Last update: Mon Feb 23 05:57:52 2026
+Last update: Tue Feb 24 05:51:05 2026

 ### Let's play! 🎮